swissiety/JimpleLSP/README.md

 ## IntelliJ Idea
-1. Install or use an LSP Plugin in your IDE to enable Language Server Protocol Support for your IDE. e.g. for IntelliJ you can use https://github.com/MagpieBridge/IntelliJLSP/tree/intellijclientlib
+1. Install or use an LSP Plugin in your IDE to enable Language Server Protocol Support.
+You can use IntelliJLSP from https://github.com/MagpieBridge/IntelliJLSP/tree/intellijclientlib
 2. Configure the LSP Plugin in your IDE to use the JimpleLSP Server Jar.

 ## VSCode